polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/front-end.md

 If you have made it this far, that means you _should_ have a brand new blockchain with custom functionality up and running.

-We will give you a custom React component that you can use to interact with your node.
+In this section, we will get the front-end up and running and add a custom React component designed to make use of our PoE pallet's capabilities.

 ## Explore the Front-End Template